Can foreigners open a hotel establishment in the Philippines?

 Step 4: Secure funding

 Obtaining capital is a common challenge when you open a hotel establishment in the Philippines.
 A minimum expenditure of $5 million is required to build the hotel.
-The entire cost is determined by location, construction, materials, maintenance, staffing, and monthly expenses.
+Location, construction, materials, maintenance, staffing, and monthly expenses determine the entire cost.
 The two primary expenses to take into account are startup and ongoing costs.
-There are four popular options to secure funding: business/personal loans, assistance from family and friends, shared business ownership, and finding angel investors.
+There are four popular options to secure funding: business or personal loans, assistance from family and friends, shared business ownership, and finding angel investors.

 Step 5: Choose the right location